smithse/TTGO-Wiki/Display-configuration.md

 Defines which screens from the screen layout file (screensX.txt) should be used.
 On the left, all entries from the screens#.txt file are shown.
 Enter a list of numbers.
 The first number should be a "Scan" layout.
 After that, you can put a sequence of numbers corresponding to screens you can cycle through with a button.

 ## No-RX-timeout
-If set to -1, screen will remain active forever even if no signal is received anymore.
-Any other value X will cause the TTGO to switch back to Scan mode after X seconds (assumes that the screens#.txt contains "N" as the timer action value)
+If set to -1, a decoder display will remain active forever even if no signal is received anymore.
+Any other value X will trigger the No-RX action of the TTGO after X seconds of no reception (in the default screen, this is the "0"-action, which causes the TTGO to switch back to Scan mode).

+Technically, any letter "N" in the screens#.txt files will be replaced by the No-RX-timeout value when the file is read.
+This means that any change to this parameter will only have effect after the file is read again (for example, after a reset).

 ## TFT orientation
 You can use this value to rotate the TFT display (0=portrait, 1=landscape, 2=portrait rotated 180°, 3=landscape rotated 180°.